perturbing/plutus-plonk-example/README.md

 **This repository is not audited and should be used only for educational purposes.
 Use at your own risk.**
 # plutus-plonk-example
-This an e2e example of a plonk ZKP written in Circom, besides that, this repo uses a custom fork of SnarkJS to generate proofs.
+This is an e2e example of a plonk ZKP written in Circom, besides that, this repo uses a custom fork of SnarkJS to generate proofs.
 To run this example, enter a shell via `nix develop`, this will bring all the necessary tools in path.
 The goal of this example is to show that it is not difficult to develop and set up a script that uses zero knowledge on Cardano.

 # To verify the code / compile it yourself